lucianweber/lucianweber/README.md

 # Hi!
-I'm Lucian 👋 and I love Software.
+I'm Lucian 👋

-I love building products with Web-Technologies.
-I am really focused on identifying and solving the problems that deliver the best possible value to the user.
-I enjoy beeing a teamplayer and love to share my experience and knowledge to help others.
+I’m a hands-on engineering leader with a strong technical background, but what really drives me is building great products with great people.
+Over the years, I’ve had the chance to work across various industries, countries, and teams - building products loved by millions of users.
+This has taught me that building great products always starts with caring for the people.